Helping Your Child Eat During Cancer Treatment

 Leave the skins on raw fruits and vegetables to raise the amount of fiber.
 If your child has neutropenia, ask their clinical dietitian nutritionist how to safely handle fruits and vegetables.

-When possible, encourage your child to exercise.
-Talk to their doctor or a physical therapist about the amount and type of exercise that’s right for them.
+When possible, try to get your child to move and be active.
+Talk to their doctor or a physical therapist about the amount and type of physical activity that’s right for them.

 Read Managing Constipation or watch How To Manage Constipation During Chemotherapy to learn more.